warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 - 140 nodes was not enough, trying 150 nodes.
 - 150 nodes was not enough, trying 160 nodes.
 - 160 nodes was not enough, trying 170 nodes.
+- 170 nodes was not enough, trying 180 nodes.